Miami New Drama: Confessions of a Cocaine Cowboy (2019)

 Confessions of a Cocaine Cowboy is a new play based on the documentaries Cocaine Cowboys and Cocaine Cowboys 2 by Billy Corben.
 This play is a documentary theater piece co-written by Billy Corben and Aurin Squire, using text from depositions, newspaper articles, and other documents from the time.
 It was directed by Hausmann.
 The play focuses on the way the city of Miami was shaped by the 1980s illegal drug trade.

 The Bridge of San Luis Rey (2019)

 Based on Thornton Wilder's Pulitzer Prize-winning novel of the same name, The Bridge of San Luis Rey was adapted for the stage and directed for Miami New Drama by David Greenspan, who also appeared in the play.
 It follows five travelers who lose their life on a bridge in colonial Peru.

 A Wonderful World (2020)

-A Wonderful World is a new musical with a book by Aurin Squire and music by Louis Armstrong, arranged by Annastasia Victory and Michael O. Mitchell.
+A Wonderful World is a new musical with a book by Aurin Squire with music by Louis Armstrong, arranged by Annastasia Victory and Michael O. Mitchell.
 It was directed for Miami New Drama by Christopher Renshaw.
 The story follows Armstrong through his life, from his beginnings in New Orleans to his rise to international stardom and eventual role during the Civil Rights era. it is told from the perspective of Armstrong's four wives.
+The show will transfer to Broadway in 2024.